wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-debug-jobs.md

 # Debug Hadoop in HDInsight: View logs and interpret error messages

 The error messages itemized in this topic are provided to help the users of Hadoop in Azure HDInsight understand possible error conditions that they can encounter when administering the service using Azure PowerShell and to advise them on the steps which can be taken to recover from the error.
 <!-- deleted by customization

-Some of these error messages could also be seen in the Azure preview portal when it is used to manage HDInsight clusters.
+Some of these error messages could also be seen in the Azure Management Portal when it is used to manage HDInsight clusters.
 But other error messages you might encounter there are less granular due to the constraints on the remedial actions possible in this context.
 Other error messages are provided in the contexts where the mitigation is obvious.
 If the constraints on parameters are violated, for example, the message pops-up in on the right side of the box where the value was entered.
 Here is a case where too many data nodes have been requested.
 The remedy is to reduce the number to an allowed value that is 33 or less.

-![HDInsight preview portal error message][image-hdi-debugging-error-messages-portal]
+![HDInsight Portal error message][image-hdi-debugging-error-messages-portal]

 In situations where the error is specific to Azure HDInsight, it might be a good idea to understand what the error is about.
 Refer to [HDInsight error codes](#hdi-error-codes) to understand the different error codes, and how to fix those.
 In some situations, you might want to access the Hadoop logs itself.
-You can do so directly from the Azure preview portal.
+You can do so directly from the Azure Management Portal.

 ## View cluster health and job logs

 * **Access the Hadoop UI**.
-From the Azure preview portal, click an HDInsight cluster name to open the cluster blade.
+From the Azure Management Portal, click an HDInsight cluster name to open the cluster blade.
 From the cluster blade, click **Dashboard**.

 	![Launch cluster dashboard](./media/hdinsight-debug-jobs/hdi-debug-launch-dashboard.png)